robinluckey/bootstrap-6502/README.md

  - It can emit a symbol table to allow forward label references.

-A "minor" things that this assembler can _not_ yet do:
+A "minor" thing that this assembler can _not_ yet do:

  - It does not recognize any opcode mnemonics.
 All actual machine instructions must be entered as hex codes.